onflow/flow/flips/20210916-nft-metadata.md

 will lead to more applications that integrate NFTs.
 This will make NFTs intrinsically more useful and valuable to the end users holding the NFTs.

-A user will be much more likely to transfer his NFT to other marketplaces and sell his NFT in different ways with this solution.
+A user will be much more likely to transfer their NFT to other marketplaces and sell their NFT in different ways with this solution.
 Without it all marketplaces need to hardcode support for all NFTs directly.